 Interpolation, curve fitting, numerical differentiation and integration, and numerical solutions to linear, non-linear and differential systems.

-Last day of classes is on Friday, April 20th.
+Last day of classes (including finals) is on Friday, April 17th.

 Any calculator can be helpful in the course.
 However, work must always be shown to receive full credit.
 You will not receive credit for just writing down the answer.
 Answers are not as important as the process through which an answer is derived.
 You will also be expected to use a computer during the class to program.
 We will be using the computer programming language R during this class and the interface to R called R-studio.
 R-studio is the best option to run and write code for R today.
 It contains windows for your code scripts with windows for plots, help and running the code.
 Directions on installing R and R-studio are on our class website.